William Blake's "The Schoolboy": A Deep Dive into Innocence, Experience, and the Harsh Realities of Childhood

 And she made me go to sleep in my knee.

 The child's distress is powerfully conveyed through repetition—"I cried, I cried"—underscoring the intensity of his emotional pain.
-The mother's comforting presence offers a brief respite, but even this relief is temporary.
+Still, the mother's comforting presence offers a brief respite, but even this relief is temporary.
 The act of being put to sleep in her knee symbolizes a return to a state of innocence and dependence, though one that is ultimately disrupted by the return to school.

 My teacher, he was a very cruel man,